vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 His third donation to the Temple Council, for which he also needed approval, was meant for the worship of Man. ḍaleśvarasvāmin himself and is said to have had a value of 50 dīnāras.
 For this amount he provided the means needed for worshipping the deity, such as milk (a cow), food and garlands, epitomized in the words vicitrakarmāntatantra◦ (regular set of various observances), if our conjecture (l.
 10) is correct.

 The inscription attests to the existence, in the second half of the 6th cen tury, of a main Saiva temple complex, called Man ´ . ḍaleśvara.
 Connected to this temple was a storeroom, which could also supply the daily offerings for a minor Vais.ṇava sanctuary dedicated to Nārāyaṇa.
 In addition, and possibly closely connected to the Man. ḍaleśvara complex, was a monastery of Saiva ascetics, ´ named Vinīteśvaramat.ha.
 Whether there was a temple or shrine of Vinīte- śvara cannot be deduced from this inscription with certainty, but the existence at the time of such a temple is very likely indeed.
-The monastery or/and its temple was headed by Bhān¯udayin.
+The monastery or/and its temple was headed by Bhānūdayin.

 Maṇd.aleśvara and the Skandapuran¯ .a